AlBloom/ETS0121_15/Python101/str_methods/README.md

 The swapcase() method is a string method that returns a new string where all the uppercase letters are converted to lowercase, and all the lowercase letters are converted to uppercase.
 Non-alphabetic characters (like numbers, symbols, or whitespace) remain unchanged.
 Again this method does not take any parameters.It returns a new string with the case of each character swapped.

+# str.title()
+The str.title() method in Python is a string method that returns a new string where the first character of each word is capitalized (title case), and the rest of the characters in each word are lowercase.
+Words are considered to be sequences of characters separated by whitespace.
+You might have noticed that this method is used to modify the capitalization of strings like the capitalize method, but they behave differently.
+While capitilize method capitalizes only the first character of the "string", the title method first character of each "word".

 # str.find()
 The find() method is a string method that searches for the first occurrence of a substring within the string.
 If the substring is found, it returns the index of the first character of the substring.
 If the substring is not found, it returns -1.
 SYNTAX: string.find(substring, start, end)
     substring: The substring to search for in the string. start (optional): The starting index within the string where the search begins.
+Default is 0. end (optional): The ending index within the string where the search ends.
+Default is the end of the string.

+# str.index()
+The index() method in Python is a string method that searches for the first occurrence of a substring within the string.
+If the substring is found, it returns the index of the first character of the substring.
+If the substring is not found, it raises a ValueError.
+SYNTAX: string.index(substring, start, end)
+    substring: The substring to search for in the string. start (optional): The starting index within the string where the search begins.
+Default is 0. end (optional): The ending index within the string where the search ends.
+Default is the end of the string.

+# str.count()
+The count() method in Python is a string method that returns the number of non-overlapping occurrences of a substring within the string.
+If the substring is not found, it returns 0.
+SYNTAX: string.count(substring, start, end)
+    substring: The substring to count occurrences of in the string. start (optional): The starting index within the string where the search begins.
 Default is 0. end (optional): The ending index within the string where the search ends.
 Default is the end of the string.